pocomane/brewed-in-the-apocalypse/bita.md

 and "Intelligent"

-Alice notes that "Perfect" is too much generic, and also if put in play, it will not means that the character will be pefectly successful.
-She propose to change it with "Understand quickly" if he ment it as a boost for the previuous intellectual traits; also because just linking does not have such mechanical effect.
+Alice notes that "Perfect" is too much generic, and also if put in play, it will not means that the character will be perfectly successful.
+She propose to change it with "Understand quickly" if he ment it as a boost for the previous intellectual traits; also because just linking does not have such mechanical effect.

-Bob agrees, and adds "Undestand quiclky" as a traits likned to "Smart" and "Intelligent"
+Bob agrees, and adds "Understand quickly" as a traits linked to "Smart" and "Intelligent"
 ```

 The most basic move that allows interaction is "Taking Action": it is a sort of
-fallback for uncetain situations not covered by other moves.
+fallback for uncertain situations not covered by other moves.
 Practically you
 can play also with this move alone deleting any other one requiring a roll, but
 other moves will bring colors to the game.